Product Stories

 Episode Highlights/Topics:

-• Idea of Zest: Empowers users to use keyboards and shortcuts without context switch
+- The idea of Zest: Empowers users to use keyboards and shortcuts without a context switch

-• Product vs. Programming: Where Idan started and shifted to learning how internet works
+- Product vs. Programming: Where Idan started and shifted to learning how the internet works

-• Marketeer: Idan’s go-to-market strategy to market company faster and efficiently
+- Marketeer: Idan’s go-to-market strategy to market the company faster and efficiently

 Resources/Links: